ttusar/coco/code-experiments/rw-problems/README.md

 and the other of the actual evaluation of solutions (files `toy_socket_evaluator.py` and `toy_socket_evaluator.c` in the `toy_socket` folder for Python and C, respectively).

-It should be rather easy to add aditional (real-world) evaluators to the socket servers, look for text starting with `ADD HERE` in the files `socket_server.py` and `socket_server.c`.
+It should be rather easy to add additional (real-world) evaluators to the socket servers, look for text starting with `ADD HERE` in the files `socket_server.py` and `socket_server.c`.
 Currently, the socket server in C supports also the `rw-top-trumps(-biobj)` suites and the socket server in Python the `rw-mario-gan(-biobj)` suites.